Airbus presents A380plus at Paris Airshow

 “We see the improvements in the A380plus as a great step to make the A380 even more efficient, ensuring it stays well ahead of the competition, while still offering passengers a unique flying experience in the best cabin in the sky.”

-Airbus said the new winglets measuring 4.7metres in height (an uplet of 3.5m and a downlet of 1.2m) would help improve aerodynamics and reduce drag.
-The A380 wings’ overall dimensions would remain within 80m X 80m envelope, maintaining the aircraft’s compatibility with airport infrastructure.
+Airbus said the new winglets, measuring 4.7 metres in height (an uplet of 3.5m and a downlet of 1.2m), would help improve aerodynamics and reduce drag.
+The A380 wings’ overall dimensions would remain within an 80m x 80m envelope, maintaining the aircraft’s compatibility with airport infrastructure.

 Further, Airbus said the A380plus would have longer maintenance check intervals, including a reduced six-year check downtime, to help cut maintenance costs and increase the available flying hours of the aircraft.